U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 States cannot point to hard data to justify aggressive measures to contain the spread of dangerous mutations.
 And by the time they can, it may be too late.

-Josh Michaud, associate director for global health policy at the nonprofit Kaiser Family Foundation, compared the country’s situation to February 2020, when testing was sparse and the official coronavirus case count stayed low even as the virus rapidly spread.
+Josh Michaud, associate director for global health policy at the nonprofit Kaiser Family Foundation, compared the country’s situation with February 2020, when testing was sparse and the official coronavirus case count stayed low even as the virus rapidly spread.

 “Just like the original wave, acting early, acting forcefully, is going to save more lives than waiting until you have just in-your-face evidence,” Michaud said.
 “I don’t want to say that there’s huge amounts of all these variants across the United States right now.
 But we just don’t know.
 So it makes it hard to convince policymakers that action needs to be taken.”